 Acupuncture is the most familiar form of Traditional Chinese Medicine (TCM).
 The Wellness Center in Portland offers a holistic approach to the treatment of many health problems, and we embrace acupuncture as one of several complements and alternatives to Western medicine.
 This offers our patients in and around Portland a range of choices in dealing with their health needs.
-Licensed in acupuncture, The Wellness Center’s Daniel O’Niell has an MS in Acupuncture and Chinese Herbal Medicine.
+The Wellness Center’s acupuncturist are all licensed in acupuncture and range from master’s to doctorate level training in acupuncture and Chinese medicine.”

 Acupuncture is often recommended to treat conditions involving chronic or long-term pain, but can frequently provide relief in other situations, such as following an injury or accident.
 It has also provided relief to those suffering from tension headaches and been effective in reducing the severity and frequency of migraines.